emtee40/fdroid-wiki/Metadata/JSON-v1-Index.md

 Hans writes:

-> As much as possible, the index JSON data tries to be as close as possible to the [YAML build metadata files](https://f-droid.org/docs/Build_Metadata_Reference/)
+> As much as possible, the index JSON data tries to be as close as possible to the [YAML build metadata files](https://f-droid.org/docs/Build_Metadata_Reference/)¹
+>
 > So `apps` is the list of all the app metadata from those files, and the `packages` metadata is derived from the `Builds` section.

+¹ also see the [YAML Metadata](Metadata/YAML-Metadata) wiki page

 And from Coffee comes: